dengking/programming-language/docs/C++/Expert/Herb-Sutter/Effective-Concurrency-Serial/11-Maximize-Locality-Minimize-Contention/index.md

 Which of course is exactly what we said we would never willingly do: Only one thread can make progress at a time.
-This effect is called "false sharing" because, even though the cores are trying to update different parts of the cache line, that doesn't matter; the unit of sharing is the whole line, and so the performance effect is the same as if the two threads were trying to share the same variable.
+This effect is called "false sharing" because, even though the cores are trying to update different parts of the **cache line**, that doesn't matter; the unit of sharing is the whole line, and so the performance effect is the same as if the two threads were trying to share the same variable.
 It's also called ping-ponging because that's an apt description of how the cache line ownership keeps hopping back and forth madly between the two cores.

+### How to ensure `x` and `y` are on different cache lines?

 Even in this simple example, what could we do to ensure `x` and `y` are on different cache lines?
 First, we can rearrange the data: For example, if `x` and `y` are data values inside the same object, perhaps we can rearrange the object's members so that `x` and `y` are sufficiently further apart.
 Second, we can add padding: If we have no other data that's easy to put adjacent to `x,` we can ensure `x` is alone on its cache line by allocating extra space, such as by allocating a larger object with `x` as a member (preceded/followed by appropriate padding to fill the cache line) instead of allocating `x` by itself as a naked integer.
 This is a great example of how to deliberately waste space to improve performance.

+### False sharing example

 False sharing arises in lots of hard-to-see places.
 For example: